 Page 2 of your I-20 has four spaces where the Designated School Official (DSO) of Lorain County Community College must sign once per year.
 Be sure to obtain the required signature prior to leaving the country.

 F-1 visa students may only work on-campus.
-They are not allowed to work off-campus.
+They are not allowed to work off-campus unless it is an authorized part of CPT or OPT tied to their course of study.
 The SEVIS website has information about work authorization requirements.